Cloud stocks jump on SAP bid for SuccessFactors

 Companies that make software to help corporations hire, train and retain employees and sell their wares online, have especially been investor favorites even during the downturn.

-Shares of other software-as-a-service companies, such as Cornerstone OnDemand Inc, Kenexa Corp, Ultimate Software Group Inc also rose sharply in reaction to the news.
+Shares of other software-as-a-service companies, such as Cornerstone OnDemand Inc (CSOD.O), Kenexa Corp KNXA.N, Ultimate Software Group Inc (ULTI.O) also rose sharply in reaction to the news.

 (Reporting by Sayantani Ghosh in Bangalore; Editing by Joyjeet Das)